Electron Microscopist/Structural Biologist (NCI)

 The Cancer Research Technology Program (CRTP) develops and implements emerging technology, cancer biology expertise and research capabilities to accomplish NCI research objectives.
 The CRTP is an outward-facing, multi-disciplinary hub purposed to enable the external cancer research community and provides dedicated support to NCI’s intramural Center for Cancer Research (CCR).
 The dedicated units provide electron microscopy, protein characterization, protein expression, optical microscopy and genetics.
 These research efforts are an integral part of CCR at the Frederick National Laboratory for Cancer Research (FNLCR).
 CRTP scientists also work collaboratively with intramural NCI investigators to provide research technologies and expertise.

-- Operate TEM microscopes, specifically Titan Krios and Talos Artctica; task will include loading samples, screening, and performing high-resolution data collection for single particle studies as well as cryo-electron tomography
+- Operate and optimize performance of TEM microscopes, specifically Titan Krios and Talos Artctica for high-resolution data collection in single particle studies as well as cryo-electron tomography.

-- Manage maintenance for the Titan Krios and the Talos Arctica as well as associated instruments (T20)
+- Assist with maintenance for the Titan Krios and the Talos Arctica as well as associated instruments.

 To be considered for this position, you must minimally meet the knowledge, skills, and abilities listed below:

-- Possession of a Doctoral degree from an accredited college or university according to the Council for Higher Education Accreditation in Biological Sciences, Structural Biology, or related discipline (Additional qualifying experience may be substituted for the required education)
+- Possession of a Doctoral degree from an accredited college or university according to the Council for Higher Education Accreditation in Biological Sciences, Structural Biology, or related discipline.
+Foreign degrees must be evaluated for U.S. equivalency

-- In addition to the education requirements, a minimum of two (2) years of experience with Cryo-EM, Cryo-electron tomography, and high resolution single-particle analysis
+- In addition to educational requirements, a minimum of eight (8) years of post-graduate experience including five (5) years of independent, competent, and innovative research with Cryo-EM, Cryo-electron tomography, and high resolution single-particle analysis.
+Three (3) or more years of managerial experience is required.

 - Must be detail-oriented and able to manage multiple projects simultaneously